panagiotisfassaris/donuter/README.md

 ---

+## Credits
+All credit for the actual shellcode generation, AMSI bypassing, and core engine goes to TheWover and the contributors of the original Donut project (https://github.com/thewover/donut).
+This repo is simply a Python CLI wrapper to make running it on (mainly) ARM/macOS environments a little smoother.

+---

 ## ⚠️ Disclaimer
 This tool is designed for authorized red teaming, penetration testing, and security research.
 Don't do bad things with it.
 I am not responsible for what you do with this code.